atticuston/Macro-Recorder/README.md

 Stop Recording

-    What it does: Stops the recording process whenever you're ready.
+    What it does: Stops the recording process.

 Replay Actions

     What it does: Plays back the actions you recorded.
-You can choose how many times to repeat the playback.
+You can choose how many times to repeat the recording witht eh loop count below.

 Set Loop Count